syncfusion-content/javascript-docs/js/PivotGrid/frozenheader.md

 # Frozen Header

-Allows you to freeze the header of the grid. so, it will be always visible while scrolling the content with large number of rows or columns providing a precise view.
+Allows you to freeze the header of the grid. so, it will be always visible while scrolling the content with large number of rows or columns providing a precise view by this property [`enableFrozenHeaders`](../api/ejpivotgrid#members:frozenheadersettings-enablefrozenheaders) under [`frozenheadersettings`](../api/ejpivotgrid#members:frozenheadersettings).

 {% highlight html %}